 All student information entered on Summer School websites is stored on a secure system.
 In addition, the cookies created by Harvard Summer School websites do not contain any personally identifying information and, therefore, do not pose any privacy risk (see our privacy statement).

 Once you are registered, the privacy of your educational records is protected by the Family Educational Rights and Privacy Act.
 Harvard Summer School does not sell, trade, or rent any information to third parties.

 Taxpayer Relief Act of 1997 and Form 1098-T

-A paper copy of the 1098-T form is mailed to students who do not opt to download their forms from the GDIT website.
-Paper copies will be mailed to students by February 1, 2020.
-Students should verify and update their mailing address and email address online before December 31, 2019, to ensure prompt delivery and receipt of their 1098-T forms.
+Paper copies will be mailed to students who have not opted into electronic delivery beginning January 31, 2024.
+Students should verify and update their mailing address and email address online before December 31, 2023 to ensure prompt delivery and receipt of their 1098-T forms.

-Students should direct questions about their eligibility for the American Opportunity Credit and Lifetime Learning Credit to their tax advisors or visit the IRS website.
+Harvard representatives are not permitted to give tax advice.
+Students should direct questions about their eligibility for the American Opportunity Credit and Lifetime Learning Credit to their tax advisors or visit the IRS website for more information.